 We estimate the causal impact of military conscription on long-term beliefs and personality traits.
 To address potential endogeneity concerns, we exploit the conscription lottery in Argentina.
 We combine administrative data from the conscription lottery with data from a survey we designed on beliefs and personality traits.
 We find that men who were conscripted are more likely to adopt a military mind-set and that the effect is long lasting.
 Given the many people who go through military conscription, our results are useful for understanding how personality traits and beliefs are formed for a very salient part of the world's population.

 Can investing in failing schools help them improve?
 This paper studies this question using a natural experiment based on a 2017 lawsuit settlement that allocated substantial resources to the lowest-performing schools in the Los Angeles Unified School District (LAUSD).
-Using a difference-in-differences design, I compare 50 secondary schools that received $1,030 per student annually for three years to nearby public, noncharter schools that received no settlement funding.
+Using a difference-in-differences design, I compare 50 secondary schools that received an increase of 13.5% on average in their annual budgets for three years, to nearby public, noncharter schools that received no settlement funding.
 The intervention mandated hiring of additional staff members and allocating of funds for professional development, but allowed discretionary spending on initiatives for high-need students.
-I find that, in line with the intent of the settlement, schools hired more personnel, including instructional staff such as teachers and counselors and support personnel such as paraprofessionals and school service staff.
-In terms of performance outcomes, relative to the unfunded district schools, settlement schools experienced substantial reductions in suspension rates.
+I find that, in line with the intent of the settlement, schools hired more personnel, including instructional staff such as teachers and counselors, and support personnel such as paraprofessionals and school service staff, all effects statistically significant.
+Settlement schools achieved a 0.75 percentage points reduction in suspension rate relative to unfunded schools, reflecting a marked improvement in performance outcomes.
 These reductions were particularly notable given that the settlement triggered demographic sorting, with the treated schools losing students overall and shifting toward higher concentrations of economically disadvantaged students and lower Black enrollment.
 A simple bounding exercise that accounts for demographic sorting indicates that the settlement had meaningful effects on suspension rates, suggesting real improvements on noncognitive dimensions of schooling.
-Survey evidence suggests that a key mechanism was improvements to school climate as reported by staff and students.
+Survey evidence suggests that two key mechanisms for lower suspensions were improvements to school climate as reported by staff and students, and enhancements to educators’ capacity and disciplinary approaches.

 The Psychological Toll of Heat: The Effects of Temperature on Mental Health in Mexico, with Yumin Hong, 2025